 “Pay careful attention to yourselves and to the flock, in which the Holy Spirit made you overseers, to care for the church of God, which he obtained with his own blood.”
 (Acts 20:28, emphasis added)

 Your situation might be difficult, especially when you compare it to the pastor down the road, but you must remember that God has called you to this work.
 And that settles it.
 If you look for validation of your pastoral call by comparing yourself to another pastor in terms of Twitter followers, retweets, Facebook likes, conference speaking engagements, then you will always lose!
 You will be discouraged because that is not where the validation of your work comes from.
-God has called you to this task, and He will sustain you through every season as you labor for His sake.
+God has called you to this task.
+He will sustain you through every season as you labor for his sake.

 Christ’s Care for His Sheep

-Time and again, we see Jesus moved to compassion when He looks out among the crowds (Matthew 15:13; Mark 6:34; Luke 19:41–42).
-In fact, Jesus shed His blood to purchase such people, people like you and the church you are pastoring (Acts 20:28).
-Meditate on that truth for a moment: Christ, the Great Shepherd, cared for His people so much that He was willing to die for them.
-And He chose to put you among them in order to model that love and teach them about it.
+Time and again, we see Jesus moved to compassion when he looks out among the crowds (Matthew 15:13; Mark 6:34; Luke 19:41–42).
+In fact, Jesus shed his blood to purchase such people, people like you and the church you are pastoring (Acts 20:28).
+Meditate on that truth for a moment: Christ, the Great Shepherd, cared for his people so much that he was willing to die for them.
+And he chose to put you among them in order to model that love and teach them about it.
 You do this both publicly and privately, knowing that such work may never be recognized on this earth.